ornellion/100DaysOfCode/round2-log.md

 **Thoughts**:

 I finally understand the difference between `em` and `rem` in responsive sizing!
 I had wondered what root element was being referred to...
 I also have some time off coming up so looking forward to spending more time coding than making an hour here and there 😁

+---

+### Day 12: March 16, 2024

+**Today's Progress**:
+- Codecademy: Completed Learn Responsive Design - Media Queries
+- Learned about Device Mode in [Chrome DevTools](https://developer.chrome.com/docs/devtools/device-mode)
+- Completed Project: Tsunami Coffee
+- freeCodeCamp: Completed Learn Intermediate CSS by Building a Cat Painting 🎉
+- Started Learn Responsive Design by Building a Piano (40%)

+**Thoughts**:

+Media queries have come a long way since I first toyed with the idea of learning how to code!
+I remember feeling overwhelmed at the idea of setting breakpoints to match the multitude of devices out there.
+I'm glad that it's now being taught to set breakpoints according to where a project might naturally start breaking.
+The Device Mode in Chrome DevTool is handy not just for that but for taking screenshots of my projects moving forward! 👍

+I'm not feeling the freeCodeCamp projects at the moment but I can see how previous knowledge is being built upon with each one.
+Likle I didn't know it was possible to target all pseudo element to remove default values.
+I learn something new every time I sit in front of my laptop.